azsk/AzTS-docs/06-Customizing AzTS for your org/README.md

 ### <b>Basic scenarios for org policy customization</b>

-In this section let us look at typical scenarios in which you would want to customize the org policy and ways to accomplish them.
+Click on the below links to look at typical scenarios in which you would want to customize the org policy and ways to accomplish them:

 [1.
 Update default metadata (display name, recommendation, etc.) for existing controls](./Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md)<br>
 [2.
 Changing control setting for existing controls](./Extend_AzTS_Soln_Scenarios/ChangeControlSetting.md)<br>